zaphB/freecad.optics_design_workbench/README.md

 ## Manual/offline installation without add-on manager

-Head to the releases section and download the zipped source or your version of choice.
+Head to the releases section and download the zipped source of your version of choice.
 Extract this zip to the Mod folder of your FreeCAD installation.
 The folder structure should be such that folder containing the `init_gui.py` is the third order subfolder below the Mod directory:

 ```bash
 ..../Mod/freecad.optics_design_workbench-1.2.3/freecad/optics_design_workbench/init_gui.py